IdahoEv/cowboy-elixir-example/README.md

 * Serving static files
 * Dynamic HTML with a custom handler
+* Opening a websocket and pushing a message to the client periodically
 * (Coming Soon) Accepting a GET request and replying with a JSON object
-* (Coming Soon) Opening a websocket and pushing a message to the client periodically

 Contributing: